 In Florida, Physician Assistants (PAs) can prescribe, order and dispense mediations.
-However, in certain circumstances, there are limitations.
-For instance, PAs are not permitted to prescribe or dispense controlled substances.
-Furthermore, PAs are not permitted to prescribe the medicinal drugs listed in the formulary.
+However, PAs are not permitted to prescribe the medicinal drugs listed in the formulary.

 In order for a PA to prescribe, the supervising physician must delegate such authority to the PA.
 Each supervising physician and PA shall enter into and maintain a written agreement outlining which medicinal drugs not prohibited by the formulary the supervising physician is delegating to the PA to prescribe.
 This agreement must be maintained for five (5) years.
 Supervising physicians may only delegate authority to prescribe medicinal drugs that are used in the supervising physician’s specialty area/practice.

 - Clearly identify that he/she is a PA and the patient has a right to see the physician before a prescription is prescribed or dispensed by the physician assistant.

 - Supervising physician must notify the Department of the delegation of prescriptive privileges.
 Form DH-MQA 2001 – Application for Licensure as a Prescribing PA is the form to use to apply for prescribing privileges.
 Use form DH-MQA 2002 – Application for Changes to Prescribing License to report any changes in prescriptive privileges.
 These forms are available on our website at www.FLBoardofMedicine.gov.
 There is no fee for the initial prescribing application.
 The renewal fee is $150.